Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 Coroutine framework caches the resulting facade for each actual instance of continuation.
 See [implementation details](#implementation-details) section for more details.

+> Note, that suspending functions like `await` may or may not actually suspend execution of a coroutine.
+For example, `await` implementation that was shown in [suspending functions][#suspending-functions] section does not actually suspend coroutine when a future is already complete (in this case it invokes `resume` immediately and execution continues without the actual suspension).
+A continuation is intercepted only when the actual suspension happens during execution of a coroutine, that is when `suspendCoroutine` block returns without invoking `resume`.

 Let us take a look at a concrete example code for `Swing` interceptor that dispatches execution onto Swing UI event dispatch thread.
 We start with a definition of a `SwingContinuation` wrapper class that